clearent/RecurringAPI/README.md

     <h3> Create a Plan </h3>

-    <p>Plan must have a customer-profile-id from a previously related customer.
+    <p>Plan must have a customer-key from a previously related customer.
 You can POST application/xml or application/json  to the service.
 Make sure you include a valid api-key

 in the header</p>